tom-seddon/acorn_mos_disassembly/docs/refresh.md

 ## D (under development)

+* All: print version number in startup banner instead of `Acorn MOS`
 * All: improve OSWRCH speed when printing text at text cursor
 * 3.20D: bring in some of the MOS 3.50 code shuffling to free up space for future improvements